ahmetgsu/ahmetgsu/README.md

 - 🔭 I'm also involved to California-based project as a React developer

-🌱 I’m currently learning NodeJs, TypeScript and
+- 🌱 I’m currently learning NodeJs, TypeScript

 ### 📫 Get in touch